-All donations made will go to receiving immunotherapy at The Hallwang Clinic in Germany.
+All donations made will go to private cancer treatments.
 Here's my story:

 The charity Yes to Life is brilliant at raising awareness and I hope that everyone will have access to peptide vaccines one day.
 Please donate to help me get to The Hallwang Clinic : www.hallwang-clinic.com/